 Seed Grant Research Program

-An increasing number of young physician scientists are experiencing difficulty finding the resources and support to do research.
-Consequently, fewer physicians are choosing careers in research which is a terrible loss to medicine.
+An increasing number of young physician scientists are experiencing difficulty finding the resources and support to conduct research.

-To address this trend, the AMA Foundation established the Seed Grant Research Program in 2000 to encourage medical students, physician residents and fellows to enter the research field.
-The program provides $2,500 grants to help them conduct small basic science, applied, or clinical research projects.
-These funds will round out new project budgets, rather than sustain current initiatives.
+The AMA Foundation established the Seed Grant Research Program in 2000 to encourage medical students, physician residents and fellows to enter the research field.
+The program provides $2,500 grants to support small basic science, applied, or clinical research projects.

 Read about this year's Seed Grant recipients.